 The magazine somehow just slotted right in, and it has grown ever since – it is now read by paraglider and hang glider pilots in 75 countries.
 It’s always been edited and owned by pilots, and always will be.
 In between Sherry Thevenot and Ed Ewing, editors have included Hugh Miller, Ian Blackmore and Bob Drury.

 In early 2012 we thought long and hard about Cross Country’s direction.
-With so much content for free nowadays, we know we’re taking a risk by investing in high quality print, photography and editorial.
+With so much content for free nowadays, we knew we were taking a risk by investing in high quality print, photography and editorial.

-But we’re upping the game, and doing just that.
-We’re positioning Cross Country as a high quality journal of free flying.
+But we upped our game, and did just that.
+We positioned Cross Country as a high quality journal of free flying.
 Our new design layout is more elegant, and simpler – and much more readable than ever before.

 Above all, the experience of flying deserves a really high quality publication.
 And we all know there are plenty of days when we need a substitute for our first love.

-We also serve pilots worldwide through xcshop.com, supplying books, DVDs and other products.
-In fact we’re a large international wholesaler, so if you’d like us to distribute your book or DVD, do drop us a line – we’d welcome it.
+We also serve pilots worldwide through xcshop.com, supplying books and and other products.
+In fact we’re a large international wholesaler, so if you’d like us to distribute your product do drop us a line – we’d welcome it.
 In addition to xcshop.com, we distribute to over 100 shops and schools worldwide.